innogames/slack-bot/readme.md

 **Another example**
 Here an advanced version which uses [Go templates](https://golang.org/pkg/text/template/).
-In the end the command will generate one subcommand, like:
+In the end, the command will generate one subcommand, like:
 `reply <!here> demo for <https://jira.example.com/TEST-1234|TEST-1234: Example-Ticket>` which will post the link to the Slack channel.

 ```yaml